inferst/nvim-chaos/README.md

 # Chaos Neovim

-Neovim plugin which makes coding difficult if you a Twitch streamer.
+Neovim plugin which makes coding difficult if you're a Twitch streamer.

 ## Features
 Showwing message from chatter inside the editor